tntai/echoscu/README.md

     $ mkdir build && cd build
     ```

-2. Install dependencies ():
+2. Install dependencies:

     ```
     $ conan install ..
     ```

-3. Configure the CMake project (Using MSVC 16 in this example):
+3. Configure the CMake project (lib is in 64 bits):

     ```
-    $ cmake .. -G "Visual Studio 15 2017"
+    $ cmake .. -G "Visual Studio 15 2017" -A x64
     ```

 4. Build it: